-Please contact WSU Office of International Programs as soon as possible if you are contemplating an international collaboration and would like advice or assistance.
+Please contact WSU’s Office of International Programs as soon as possible if you are contemplating an international collaboration and would like advice or assistance.
 We will help ensure that your efforts are successful.

-If you are interested in creating or have been contacted for a formal agreement or contract, we can help.
+If you are interested in creating or have been contacted for a formal agreement or contract, International Programs will help.

 Guidelines for initiating agreements

 If you are a WSU representative seeking to formalize a collaborative agreement with an international partner, you will need to consult with appropriate administrators at the department and college levels and with the WSU Office of International Programs.

 International agreements can be made for research, degree articulation, scholarly purposes, and student and faculty exchange.